ojosproject/website/news/2024/09-20-road-to-iris.md

 For example, when trying to implement the saving of video recordings into Iris, the package that we were using involves using asynchronous functions.
-However, we learned that client components in NextJS cannot directly call asynchronous functions, and that the useEffect hook would have to be used.
-Working around these requirements have been a challenge for us, and we are still currently trying to work this out.
+However, we learned that client components in NextJS cannot directly call asynchronous functions and that the useEffect hook would have to be used.
+Working around these requirements has been a challenge for us, and we are still currently trying to work this out.
 Despite the challenges, overall, this project has allowed us to gain valuable experience in using this popular framework, and I look forward to understanding NextJS even deeper as this project carries on.